crnd-inc/crnd-web/crnd_web_float_full_time_widget/README.rst

     * stop_at = 04:45:15,560 (in float 17115.56 seconds from midnight)

-    It simplifying operations with time.
+    It simplifies operations with time.

 How it works: